-- FM-3 uploaded for initial Draw

 - FM-5 Uploaded

 - Approved progress review

 - Copies of approved change orders, if applicable

 - Invoices for soft costs, if applicable

 - Codes interim (rough in) inspections plus THDA review and approval if 50% or greater.

-Note: Email your housing program, coordinator and let them know you have uploaded a draw request.
+Note: Email your housing program coordinator and let them know you have uploaded a draw request.